 BUS 482.
 Computer Simulation Techniques.
-(3).
+(4).
 (Laboratory arranged).
 Prerequisites, BUS 291 and a course in computer programming or consent of instructor.
 This course introduces the student to the methodology of systems analysis by the use of models and computer simulation.
 The primary emphasis will be on decision making and problem solution, with special attention devoted to the GPSS programming language.

 BUS 485.
 Data Base Management.
-(3).
+(4).
 (Laboratory arranged).
-Prerequisites, BUS 380, 381, and 383 or equivalent.
+Prerequisites, BUS 383 and consent of instructor.
 This course will investigate the theory and techniques of data base management.
 Various data base structures will be examined from the points of view of efficiency and utility.